Quick Answer

 Check Your Credit

 Your credit will be a significant factor in the approval of your application to get an auto loan, and what your interest rate will be.
-Any auto dealer or lender will check your credit, so you want to be prepared to know what they are going see.
+Any auto dealer or lender will check your credit, so you want to be prepared to know what they are going to see.
+Lenders such as Chase Auto, Capital One Auto Finance, and online lenders like SoFi all run credit checks as a standard part of the application process.

-Once a year you can pull your credit reports from the major credit reporting agencies and see for yourself what the details are.
+Once a year you can pull your credit reports from the three major credit reporting agencies — Equifax, Experian, and TransUnion — and see for yourself what the details are.
+You can access these reports for free at AnnualCreditReport.com, the only federally mandated free report source.
 This allows you to see if you have a history of past due payments, unpaid bills you may not know about, or other negative remarks that you want to manage before you apply for the auto loan.
 You may have to manage a couple of things before you can apply for an auto loan.

 Compare Interest Rates

 Not every lender is going to offer the same interest rate to you because of your credit, and because of the markup they have on the auto loan.
 You will want to compare the interest rates of different lenders to make sure the rate available to you is affordable, and to see what you may be able to qualify for.
+Tools on sites like Bankrate and NerdWallet allow you to compare current auto loan APRs from multiple lenders side by side.
 When inquiring about current interest rates with lenders be sure to ask what the down payment requirements for the auto loan are also.

 Avoid Applying at Multiple Different Financial Institutions